-Asset Management- United States Army Corps of Engineers (USACE)
+Asset Management - United States Army Corps of Engineers (USACE)

 DAAR provided Program and Construction Management support to the U.S. Army Corps of Engineers, Gulf Region Division for the reconstruction of Iraq.
-The reconstruction effort involved 17 programs that accounted for over $14 billion in US funding of over 5,700 construction projects, along with non-construction services and equipment which spanned over 13 Ministries and other Iraqi government organizations.
+The reconstruction effort involved 17 programs that accounted for over $14 billion in US funding of over 5,700 construction projects, along with non-construction services and equipment which spanned over 13 Ministries and other Iraqi government organizations

 IRMS and the TF SAFE Tracking and Reporting System served as the primary web-based tracking and reporting system for U.S. Government Agencies supporting the Iraq Reconstruction and TF SAFE programs respectively.
 The primary objective was to ensure the timely dissemination of accurate data regarding status and fund allocation to all users, regardless of location.
-This enabled our client, in country and abroad, to make informed decisions impacting the program and project management objectives.
+This enabled our client, in country and state-side, to make informed decisions impacting the program and project management objectives.
 Our information management expertise enabled our client to consistently deliver maximum accountability in a challenging work environment.